Tones for Content Writing | 20 Most Used Tones in Writing

 3. Informative

-The most commonly used tone for blog writing is the informative tone.
 When you want to share knowledge or educate your readers, this tone comes in handy.
-This tone is straightforward and focuses on providing factual information to the readers.

 Informative tone example: